 To ensure the synchronization of cached responses with the data on the origin server, you configure expiration methods.
 When the Citrix ADC appliance receives a request that matches an expired response, it refreshes the response from the origin server.

-Note Citrix recommends that you synchronize the times on the Citrix ADC appliance and the back-end server(s).
+Note: Citrix recommends that you synchronize the times on the Citrix ADC appliance and one or more back-end servers.

 Dynamic caching evaluates HTTP requests and responses based on parameter-value pairs, strings, string patterns, or other data.
 For example, suppose that a user searches for Bug 31231 in a bug reporting application.
 The browser sends the following request on the user’s behalf: